agungsptr/node-clean/README.md

 Lets start this project...

 ### Prerequisites
 Before you dig in to this project it very nice if you understand clean architecture concept.
-I recommend you to read about the clean architecture first.
+I recommend you to read about the **Clean Architecture** first.

 * Basic javascript
 * VS Code (Recommend)